The 401(k) checklist: tips for choosing the best 401(k) provider

 Before we dive in, give yourself a pat on the back.
-Shopping for a 401(k) provider means you’re thinking about your employees and securing their financial future.
-Recent research shows that less than half of American families have any retirement savings at all, and only 45% of small businesses offer employees a retirement plan.
+Shopping for a 401(k) provider means you’re thinking about your employees and helping to secure their financial future.
+Research shows that more than half of Americans say they don't have enough for retirement.
+And by offering a great 401(k) plan, you’ll be giving your employees — and yourself — a way to save for the future.